chenrujun/azure-spring-apps-file-processing-sample/README.md

    Screenshot:
    ![wrong-text-format](./pictures/wrong-text-format.png)

-2. Easy troubleshooting.

-   2.1.
-Example 1: Get all logs about a specific file.
+2. Get all logs about a specific file.

    Query:
    ```